dps923/winter2020/graded-work.md

 However, as a general rule, we don't do due date extensions for assignments, for a number of reasons, including the following:

-* A due date extension is not necessary in this course, because each assignment is designed so that it can comfortably and successfully completed before its due date and time.
+* A due date extension is not necessary in this course, because each assignment is designed so that it can comfortably and successfully completed - by *all* students - before its due date and time.

 * It causes problems for other work that follows an assignment, because it leaves less time to complete the next piece of work.